cairo-book/cairo-book/src/ch07-01-generic-data-types.md

     let mut w = Wallet {balance: 50_u128};
     assert(w.balance() == 50_u128, 0);

-    w.recieve(100_u128)
+    w.receive(100_u128)
     assert(w.balance() == 150_u128, 0);
 }
 ```

-The new method `recieve` increments the size of the balance of any instance of a `Wallet<u128>`.
+The new method `receive` increments the size of the balance of any instance of a `Wallet<u128>`.
 Notice that we changed the `main` function making `w` a mutable variable in order for it to be able to update its balance.
 If we were to change the initialization of `w` by changing the type of `balance` the previous code wouldn't compile.

 Cairo allow us to define generic methods inside generic traits as well.
 Using the past implementation from `Wallet<U, V>` we are going to define a trait that picks two wallets of different generic types and create a new one with a generic type of each.
 First, lets rewrite the struct definiton: